-A use case for AI in logistics: The AI & Analytics Engine predicted regional trade-flow of competitors in useful time horizons for a trading company.
+AI in logistics: The AI & Analytics Engine predicted the regional trade flow of competitors in useful time horizons for a trading company.

 Predicting Fluctuations in Global Shipment Volumes with Demand Forecasting